Joalor64GH/Rhythmo-SC/docs/Adding-a-New-Song.md

-# How to Add a Custom Song
-This will teach you how to add your own song to the game.

 ## Song Audio
 First of all, you need your song's audio.
 You only need an audio file with your music called `music.ogg`. <br>
 It should be located in `assets/songs/[song-name]/music.ogg`.